-The in-session TSL Support Team are responsible for contacting either the school directly, or, if appropriate, call 999 for the emergency services (police, etc), making sure they have the details of the school name and address, the child's name, and year group, as well as the nature of the emergency.
-(Note: the tutors do not have the school information and hence the need to use the in-session TSL Support Team.)
+The TSL School Team are responsible for contacting either the school directly, or, if appropriate, call 999 for the emergency services (police, etc), making sure they have the details of the school name and address, the child's name, and year group, as well as the nature of the emergency.
+(Note: the AI tutor does not have the school information or the ability to make calls to the school or emergency services.)

-Where possible, the TSL Support Team will let tutor know what they are doing and what happen next; they should also make sure the Designated Safeguarding Officer is made aware of the incident (or, in their absence, Deputy Designated Safeguarding Officer or the member of TSL's board who has responsibility for safeguarding.)
+The TSL School Team will make sure the Designated Safeguarding Officer is made aware of the incident (or, in their absence, Deputy Designated Safeguarding Officer or the member of TSL's board who has responsibility for safeguarding.)
 The TSL DSO (or Deputy) is responsible for monitoring the situation, ensuring the correct actions are at the time taken and that the follow up process is followed.